UKOrganisations/CSCS-Health-and-Safety-Test-Online/README.md

 ## How to Book Your CSCS Health and Safety Test Online

-You can easily book your **CSCS Health and Safety Test** through the official CSCS website or [an accredited test provider](https://dynamiseducation.co.uk/cscs-test-manchester/).
+You can easily book your **Test** through the official CSCS website or [an accredited test provider](https://dynamiseducation.co.uk/cscs-test-manchester/).
 Make sure to select the correct test that aligns with your role in the construction industry.

 ## Get Your CSCS Card After Passing the Test